siddhantslam/uniPyV1/README.md

 ## Acknowledgments

 - This project uses the [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) framework
-- FloorPlanCAD and ZInD datasets are used for training the models
+- FloorplanCAD dataset is used for training the models